-In accordance with the Plan, members transferring risks to the Alberta Non-Grid RSP are reimbursed, through an expense allowance, for their operating and claims adjusting costs.
+In accordance with the Plan, members transferring risks through the Alberta Non-Grid RSP to the members are reimbursed, through an expense allowance, for their operating and claims adjusting costs.
 The expense allowance is charged to operations when the premiums are written.
 Such expense allowance is subject to deferral as described in Note 3(d).
 The expense allowance is determined annually by the Board in consultation with the Alberta Superintendent of Insurance.